singhayush007/JAVASCRIPT/README.md

-# javascript---repo
+# javascript---rep
-A code repo for javascript language
+This repo is for Javascript language